davidmreed/davidmreed.github.io/_drafts/ready/lightning-activities-view.md

 ![Task converted to Call]({{ "/public/lightning-activities-view/task-converted-to-call.png" | absolute_url }})

 However, this does not work in the other direction.
 Records that are being created as Emails, List Emails, or Calls can't have their `TaskSubtype` set to `'Task'`, or to any of the other available values.
-Attempting to do so simply has no effect, although it doesn't cause an error.
+Attempting to do so has no effect on the created `Task`, although it doesn't cause an error.

 Additionally, `before insert` trigger code cannot introspect the value of the `TaskSubtype` field in any logic, because it is not populated by the system until the `after insert` context - where it cannot be altered.
 Since it doesn't appear to be inferred from any values that *are* populated at `before insert` time, it seems to simply be magic.